 Popularity of Homegrown Brands in Asia

-A quick browse through the internet and also shopping centers and you will find a healthy number of homegrown brands, be it beauty or fashion, emerging.
+A quick browse through the internet and also shopping centers and you will find a healthy number of homegrown brands emerging.
 What was once a scarce industry is now blossoming into a feasible business that promises growth and success.

 Although homegrown brands may prosper locally, would their success traverse well internationally?
 Pomelo Fashion is a good testament to that.

 Source: The Thai fashion brand has branched out from its homeland to gain international recognition.

 The fast fashion brand is based in Thailand but views themselves as an international brand, shipping to over 40 countries worldwide.
 In the midst of a retail apocalypse causing more brick-and-mortar stores to close down, Pomelo Fashion is unfazed by it, with plans to open more offline stores in the near future.

 Pomelo Fashion even attained a $19 million investment deal from JD.com, one of China’s biggest online retailer.
 Countries in Southeast Asia have plentiful blogshops and Pomelo Fashion stays away from that identity by putting fast fashion ahead of anything, updating their assortment with the latest trends twice a week.

 Source: Pomelo Fashion’s flagship store.

 The founder of Pomelo Fashion has attributed their success to simply catering towards the needs of consumers.
 Rather than just adopting gimmicky and shiny marketing solutions like augmented reality, Pomelo Fashion utilises technology to enhance the experience of consumers.
 Kiosks can be found in their retail stores for shoppers to leave feedbacks and reviews, leaving Pomelo Fashion with consumer database to work upon.